-- a) The parents who were working in their own or someone else's business as lower- or mid-level workers were categorized on higher socio-economic status (high, 3 points), - b) The parents who were working as a white- collar worker, or owned a small business with blue-collar workers were categorized on middle socio-economic status (middle, 2 points), - c) The parents who were unskilled day laborers, or unemployed were categorized on lower socioeconomic status (Low, 1 point)[7]
+- a) the parents who were working in their own or someone else's business as lower- or mid-level workers were categorized on higher socio-economic status (high, 3 points), - the parents who were working as a white- collar worker, or owned a small business with blue-collar workers were categorized on middle socioeconomic status (middle, 2 points), - c) the parents who were unskilled day laborers, or unemployed were categorized on lower socio-economic status (Low, 1 point).

 Nasal peak flow meter is a device that determines the nasal obstruction with 80% specificity, 77% sensitivity and 75% accuracy.
 Nasal peak flow meter was utilized to measure the PNIF of the children with current rhinitis.
 The device was disinfected with 70% alcohol after each use.
-PNIF values obtained in our study were interpreted to the percentile a value of Turkish children by age, which was previously determined by [8] and below the 50th percentile was accepted as nasal obstruction.
+PNIF values obtained in our study were interpreted to the percentile a value of Turkish children by age, which was previously determined by Can et al. and below the 50th percentile was accepted as nasal obstruction.